jpegjames/ScreenMosaic/README.md

 ## Preprocessing

+The webserver can attempt to send one large image to all of the screens and offset each image using CSS.
+This works fine with smaller mosaics, but it can be problematic for larger setups because of the filesize required for one large image.

+Preprocessing the will splice the large image into individual images for each screen based on the data found in `screens.json`.
+If you send a command to display a preprocessed image, the server will automatically send the correct spliced image to each screen.

+Run from command line:
+`node resize.js [image]`

+> NOTE: The image is assumed to be in `/public/images`.
+> This function will accept `/public/images` in the provided path which is useful for path hints within terminal.

+JPEG and PNG files are recommended.
+This script should handle any file supported by ImageMagick and graphicsmagick but it is recommended to use web friendly files.
+The script will not convert an image to a different format.

+### Examples

+`node resize.js graphic1.jpg`
+Will splice public/images/graphic1.jpg into multiple images as defined by the `screens.json` file.

+`node resize.js public/images/graphic1.jpg`
+Will will work the same as above.

+### Caveats
+This is not an automatic proccess.
+If `screens.json` is changed, the images will need to be reprocessed.
+The server does not keep track of these changes.

+If the image has not been preproccessed and a command for a preprocessed image is sent, the screens will attempt to display a file that is not found (404 error).
+The result will be that the screens show the background color (default is black).

 ## Full Screen

 To simplify the setup process, each tablet loads the same URL hosted from the Node.js server, but each device generates a unique token that is stored as a cookie on the device (fig. 15).
 This allows the server to know where this screen is located within the X/Y grid and handle the media appropriately.
 This technique is similar in concept to how visitors to a website can get targeted ads specific to the user, even though every user is visiting the same page.